Middle School Curriculum

 Grade Level: 9–12

-French II builds on the concepts learned in French I. Students will expand their knowledge of French grammar and vocabulary.
+Prerequisite: French IFrench II builds on the concepts learned in French I. Students will expand their knowledge of French grammar and vocabulary.
 Through vocabulary examples, students will analyze verses and stories from God’s word.
 In addition, they will also, using a Christian point of view, compare and contrast the history and culture of French speaking countries to those of the United States.
 Emphasis will be placed on conversational French, as well as on the development of linguistic proficiency and cultural sensitivity.

 Honors French III